replicate/cog/docs/getting-started-own-model.md

 ## Prerequisites

 - **macOS or Linux**.
 Cog works on macOS and Linux, but does not currently support Windows.
 - **Docker**.
 Cog uses Docker to create a container for your model.
-You'll need to [https://docs.docker.com/get-docker/](install Docker) before you can run Cog.
+You'll need to [install Docker](https://docs.docker.com/get-docker/) before you can run Cog.

 ## Initialization